AI Policy Guide

 Process is another challenge.
 As a relatively new concept, AI audits lack frameworks and best practices, and commentators have noted that research on testing, evaluation, verification, and validation of AI algorithms has not kept pace with other subdomains of AI innovation.
 Current processes and technologies offer no single audit technique that can test for the full range of possible errors.

 Each application naturally carries application-specific performance expectations.
-The issues faced by a medical AI system will naturally differ from those of a music-generation AI.
-Determining the questions that must be asked, the processes to be followed, and the issues to be tested will therefore require diverse thought and subject matter expertise.
+The issues faced by a medical AI system will differ from those of a music-generation AI.
+Determining the questions that must be asked, the processes followed, and the issues to be tested will therefore require diverse thought and subject-matter expertise.
 As with the field, AI audits depend on application.

 Just want the basics?
 Stop here.